 Roff's SP-1 milling machine is a flexible and upgradeable micro maize milling machine designed for start-up and small maize milling entrepreneurs.
 However, it has everything you need to start a high-performance milling business.

-For nearly 20 years Roff has been helping small to medium-sized milling businesses achieve success with the SP-1.
+For more than 30 years Roff has been helping small to medium-sized milling businesses achieve success with the SP-1.
 During this time, we've created an easy to operate mill that produces high-quality maize meal while giving you the potential for seamless expansion as your business grows.

 Simplified to reduce the upfront investment costs, the SP-1 offers the highest extraction rates with the lowest overheads per ton of maize meal produced.